 For the 2015-2016 school year, Madeira will award six students up to $30,000 in financial assistance based on their academic achievements.
-The deadline for Merit Scholarship applications was January 31.
+The deadline for Merit Scholarship applications is January 31.
 Scholarship recipients will be notified on March 10.

 By creating this scholarship program, Madeira seeks to recognize and nurture girls who exemplify what it is to be a great student, and who will flourish within our challenging classrooms and inspiring community.
 The Madeira Merit Scholarship is awarded to six girls applying to ninth or tenth grade who meet or exceed academic requisites.

 Chosen applicants will exhibit strong leadership skills and the potential to develop into dynamic role models within the school community.
 Recipients are not precluded from obtaining additional financial assistance should the family qualify for financial aid.